gavinyork/zephyr3d/doc/markdown/device.programbuilder.floatbitstouint.md

 ## ProgramBuilder.floatBitsToUint() method

-Same as floatBitsToUint builtin function in GLSL, only valid for WebGL2 device
+Same as floatBitsToUint builtin function in GLSL, only valid for WebGL2 device and WebGPU device

 **Signature:**